In times of crisis, the mettle of a leader is tested and the disparities between true leaders and leaders in title alone become increasingly glaring.

-Towards this end, one of the services our IT team implemented was a contact center with features and capabilities including VoIP, email, text chat, fax services, and direct website interface.
-Features such as Interactive Voice Response (IVR) helped maximize the number of fielded calls while boosting first call resolution and ensuring customer satisfaction.
+Towards this end, one of the services our IT team implemented was a contact center with features and capabilities including VoIP, email, text chat, fax services, and a direct website interface.
+Features such as Interactive Voice Response (IVR) helped maximize the number of fielded calls while boosting first-call resolution and ensuring customer satisfaction.
 Modularity afforded us the ability to implement tighter security controls and real-time reporting provided management the ability to monitor agent performance and customer satisfaction with respect to specific KPIs.
-Suffice it to say, the implementation of the contact center was the tactical employed to achieve the strategic.
+Suffice it to say, the implementation of the contact center was the tactical employed to achieve the strategy.

 The tactical would have to change to accommodate the new protocols.
 We migrated the on-premise contact center to a remote paradigm – programming the system, training the users, acquiring the necessary equipment (hardware and software), upgrading the phone system, setting up firewalls, virtual desktops, and a host of other tasks.

 This tactical adjustment was by no means a trivial undertaking and was only successful as a result of the cooperative effort between the various teams within the IT department, our internal customers, and third-party vendors and partners.
 Most importantly, the tactical adjustment ensured that, as an organization, we would continue to achieve our strategic goal.

 When unforeseen circumstances inevitably and invariably arise, a good leader will not immediately seek to abort the existing strategy.